warp-tech/warpgate-docs/docs/getting-started-on-helm.md

 ```

 !!!
 WARNING "Data Persistence"
-    Uninstalling with Helm will remove the deployment, but persistent volume claims (PVCs) are retained by default.
-To remove all data:
+    Uninstalling will retain the following: the data PVC, the bundled database's PVC together with its generated password Secret and the completed setup Job with its logs.

+    To throw all of it away, including the database:

     ```bash
-    kubectl delete pvc -l app.kubernetes.io/name=warpgate -n warpgate
+    kubectl delete pvc,secret,job -l app.kubernetes.io/instance=warpgate -n warpgate
     ```

 ## Troubleshooting